cwhiteraven/MaiDXR/README.md

 You can use the pointer to point the third-person camera and grab it to the position where you want to be.

-**Multiplayer Configuration**
----
-All the settings related to multiplayer are inside config.json.

-- **HostIP:** IP address of the host to be connected by the client, supports IPV4/6.
-IPV6 format: **HostIP: "[fe80::1145:1400:1919:8100]"**
-- **HostPort:** the port of the host, also the port to which the client will connect.
-The protocol is UDP.
-- If you need to forward the port on top of the router, you only need to forward one of the above UDP ports.

-**EncoderSetting:**
-- **bitRate:** bit rate (unit: bit; default: 196608)
-- **frameRate:** frame rate (in FPS; default: 24)
-- **maxFrameSize:** maximum single frame size (unit: bit; default: 8192)
-- **ResolutionDivider:** Reduce the encoding resolution, i.e. the input window screen resolution.
-Does not affect the local display.
-Inputting 2 will divide the window's width and height by 2. (default: 2)

-**Too high bit rate and resolution will cause all kinds of lag and issues, it is recommended to divide the resolution by 3 and adjust the frame rate to less than 20 fps, which can solve the problem of compression mosaic and encoding lag to some extent.**

 ToDo
 ---
 - √ Add user-adjustable settings (controller position etc.)
 - √ Add non-VR window and camera smooth
 - √ Add button light
 - √ Add button vibration
-- √ Add 3rd person camera
-- √ Add 2p
-- √ Add custom button
 - √ Support 1p only capture
 - √ Add in game setting panel
-- Add Multiplay
-- Add visual touch and button feedback

 Huge thanks to HelloKS, derole1, hecomi, V17AMax, and every one in BSAH

 If you want to add any function pls commit PR, I will accept it as soon as possible and make a new build/release.